Skip to main content

 • You have gut-related symptoms alongside skin involvement

-• You are in Hurley Stage I, II, or early Stage III and want to prevent further progression
+• You are in EPOH-DSS Stage 1, 2, or early Stage 3 and want to prevent further progression

 • You are willing to make guided lifestyle and dietary changes as part of treatment